 EN started at a median time of 8 hours (IQR 5 -14) following PICU admission.
 Fifty-four children (62%) started their enteral feeding within the first 12 hours of admission.
 EN was suspended for a median duration of 19 (IQR 11 – 28) hours within the first 3 days of admission.
 The most common reason for holding EN among our cohort was the presence of perceived large gastric aspirates.

-(%) of the cohort received energy dense formulas, (%) expressed breast milk and (1%) were on standard formulas (Table 2).
+No statistical difference in PIM2 score and inotrope score was recorded between children based on the time of commencing EN.
+Seventy patients (80%) of the cohort received energy dense formulas, 6 (7%) expressed breast milk and 11 (13%) were on standard formulas (Table 2).

 Table 2.
 Number of patients receiving standard and ED formulas